rieckpil/progmot/content/post/one-year-course-release.md

 As a ballpark figure, let's say that for 30-minutes of video content, I've recorded 45 minutes.
 Editing the raw content took me another 45 minutes.
 This makes it approximately 90 minutes for a final 30-minutes content block.
 However, this number does not include preparation work, coding efforts upfront, ideation, and marketing efforts afterward.

-If I had to guess the total hours, it would be between 100 and 120 hours to create this course from scratch.
+If I had to guess the total hours, it would be **between 100 and 120 hours to create this course from scratch**.

 The additional time I got due to working remotely made this workload possible, next to a full-time job as a developer.
 I didn't have to spend 2 hours every day for the commute and could focus on the course first thing in the morning.
 In addition, I spent some Saturdays and Sundays to make this course happen.